zowe/docs-site/docs/user-guide/mvd-using.md

 [sample-react-app](https://github.com/zowe/sample-react-app/blob/lab/step-1-hello-world/README.md)

 ### 3270 Terminal
-The 3270 Terminal plug-in provides a user interface that emulates the basic functions of IBM 3270 family terminals.
-On the "back end," the plug-in and the Zowe Application Server connect to any standard TN3270E server.
+The 3270 Terminal plugin provides a user interface that emulates the basic functions of IBM 3270 family terminals.
+On the "back end," the plugin and the Zowe Application Server connect to any standard TN3270E server.

 ### VT Terminal
-The VT Terminal plug-in provides a user interface that emulates the basic functions of DEC VT family terminals.
-On the "back end," the plug-in and the Zowe Application Server connect to VT compatible hosts, such as z/OS UNIX System Services (USS), using standard network protocols.
+The VT Terminal plugin provides a user interface that emulates the basic functions of DEC VT family terminals.
+On the "back end," the plugin and the Zowe Application Server connect to VT compatible hosts, such as z/OS UNIX System Services (USS), using standard network protocols.

 ### API Catalog
-The API Catalog plug-in lets you view API services that have been discovered by the API Mediation Layer.
+The API Catalog plugin lets you view API services that have been discovered by the API Mediation Layer.
 For more information about the API Mediation Layer, Discovery Service, and API Catalog, see [API Mediation Layer Overview](../getting-started/overview.md).

 ### Editor
 With the Zowe Editor you can create and edit files and view datasets on the system that Zowe serves.